-\\ No deaths have been reported so far in season 2017-2018.
+\\ One death has been reported so far in season 2017-2018.

-$^{6}$ Hospitalizations (including ICU admissions) are influenza associated; they may or may not be due to influenza.
+&lt;sup>6 Hospitalizations (including ICU admissions) are influenza associated; they may or may not be due to influenza.

-$^{7}\,$ Deaths are influenza associated; influenza may not be the direct cause of death.
+&lt;sup>7 Deaths are influenza associated; influenza may not be the direct cause of death.